 - Systems Security Certified Practitioner (SSCP) – Associate of (ISC)² designation

 COST & TIME

-An Affordable Online Cybersecurity Degree
+An Affordable Cybersecurity Bachelor's Degree

 By charging per six-month term rather than per credit—and empowering students to accelerate through material they know well or learn quickly—WGU helps students control the ultimate cost of their degrees.
 The faster you complete your program, the less you pay for your degree.